TOURS

 ►Enjoy lunch at one of the international restaurants by Casa’s port, the Corniche.

 ►A further 80,000 can be accommodated in the mosque's courtyard.
-Its minaret is the world's tallest at 210 meters.
-Work on the mosque was started in 1980, and was intended to be completed for the 60th birthday of the former Moroccan king, Hassan II, in 1989.
+Its minaret is the world's tallest at 21 meters.
+Work on the mosque was started in 1980, and was intended to be completed for the 60th birthday of the former MoroccanKing, Hassan II, in 1989.
 However, the building was not inaugurated until 1993.
 Authorities spent an estimated $800 million in the construction of the building.
 It is an enormous architectural masterpiece and the second largest religious building in the world.
 Tour its famous minaret, dome, royal doors made of marble.
 On Fridays, the Mosque of Hassan II is open to non-Muslims.

 The Mosque of Hassan II’s promontory offers lovely views overlooking Casa in the residential Afna quarter.
-After touring the Mosque, head over to the New Town of Casablanca also designed by the French architect Henri Prost for an hour of shopping.
+After touring the Mosque, head over to the New Town of Casablanca also designed by the French architect Henry Prost for an hour of shopping.

 ► End the day with a visit to The Parc de la Ligue Arabe (formally called Lyautey) which is the city's largest public park.
-On its edge is situated the Cathedrale du Sacré Coeur, which is disused, but is a splendid example of Mauresque architecture.
+On its edge is situated the Cathedrale du Sacre Coeur, which is disused, but is a splendid example of Mauresque architecture.

-DAY 2: CASSABLANCA –
+DAY 2: CASABLANCA – FES

-DAY 3: FES –
+DAY 3: FES – MOROCCO’S HISTORIC LANDMARKS – MUSEUMS – MOSQUES

 ►Standing among olive trees and blue agaves, the sixteenth century elegant ruins of marble and epitaphs face a breathtaking view of the Fès.
 Take a picture then continue along the old curtain wall of the medina and make a stop at the Musée des Armes, a fortress that once protected Fès.

-►Upon entering Rue Talaa Kebira, the main street in the medina, you will see lines of shops covered by canopies.
-Make your way to the Karaouiyine Mosque.
-Located in the Karaouiyine quarter, the Mosque is one of the oldest in the world and functioned as the first university in
+►Upon entering RueTalaaKebira, the main street in the medina, you will see lines of shops to the Karaouiyine Mosque.
+Located in the Karaouiyine quarter, the Mosque is one of the oldest in the world and functioned as the first university in Morocco.

 ► After your visit, continue along the streets which will lead you to some of Fes’ most important buildings including Dar el- Magana, a fourteenth century water clock and Zaouia el Tijaniya, containing the tomb of Ahmed el Tijani, who spread his infamous doctrine Tariqq el- Tijaniya (The Way) throughout Morocco.

 ►For lunch we will eat within the medina at one of the fine Moroccan palace-restaurants that serves an extravaganza of mezas (small plates of food) common among Fassis tradition.
 The mezas that are often brought to your table prior to the large mid-day meal will be several of these: Choukchouka salad, Zaalouk salad, Carrots with Cumin Seed, raisin and orange salad, Cold radish, orange, and Fennel Salad.
 The mezas are traditionally followed by the main meal which will include the option of a: Lamb, Prune, and Date Tagine, a Chicken Tagine with Olives and Preserved Lemons or a Vegetable Tagine.
-For desert you will be served with fruit/ or local Moroccan pastries along with Mint Tea.
+For dessert you will be served with fruit/ or local Moroccan pastries along with Mint Tea.

 ► Next, enter Bab el Ftouh, the “Gateway of the Aperture” to explore the Andalusian quarter, a residential part of the medina laced with monuments.
 Experience the El- Sahrij Medersa and the Mausoleum of Sidi Bou Ghaleb.
-Our last part of the tour will take you into the Fès el Jedid, a kasbah which functioned as
+Our last part of the tour will take you into the Fès el Jedid, a kasbah which functioned as Morocco’s administrative center until 1912.
+Explore the royal palace and many interesting quarters including the Moulay Abdalllah Quarter, the Mellah (Jewish Quarter) and a little farther down south lies Ville Nouvelle (The New Quarter).

 Within the medina, we will the following historical sites:

 ►Medersa Bou Inania: An (Islamic school) founded by Abu Inan Faris that is highly decorated from floor to ceiling.
-The medersa is one of the few religious places in
+The medersa is one of the few religious places in Morocco that is accessible to non-Islamic tourists.

 ►University of Al-Karaouine: Founded in 859, this university is one of the leading spiritual and educational centers of the Muslim world and is considered the oldest continuously operating institution of higher learning in the world.